This post is also available in: Spanish

 Youth Organizer: Olivia Vasquez

-Carolina was born in the small town of Curico, Chile and was raised in the lake region of Concepcion until she was 5 years old.
-In the early 90s, she and her family moved back and forth to Philadelphia several times before settling in East Falls.
-Carolina went on to pursue a degree in International Business & Trade where she focused her thesis on NAFTA & the labor market under free trade agreements.
-During her time in college, she worked with the United Nations Association of the Greater Philadelphia writing in their monthly column covering global news stories focused on Women’s Rights, Economic Development, Law and Crime Prevention, Migration, and Climate Change.
-Carolina was recently appointed to the Economic and Workforce Development Committee of the city’s Food Policy Advisory Council (FPAC) where she focuses on developing sustainable work practices in the city’s food business sector and ensuring Spanish speakers receive translated labor rights information in their workplace.
+Carolina was born in the small town of Curico, Chile.
+She and her family moved back and forth to Philadelphia several times before settling in East Falls in 1997.
+During college, Carolina pursued a degree in International Business Administration & Trade where she focused her thesis on NAFTA & the labor market under free trade agreements.
+During this time she also worked on international humanitarian affairs as she volunteered with the United Nations Association of the Greater Philadelphia, tracking global news stories focused on Latin American Politics, Women’s Rights, Technology, Security, Migration, and Climate Change, in her monthly column.
+Carolina was recently appointed to the Economic and Workforce Development Committee of the city’s Food Policy Advisory Council (FPAC) to the Mayor, where she focuses on developing sustainable work practices that promote upward mobility and racial equity in the city’s food systems.